List of Agent Carter characters: Dottie Underwood

 Dorothy "Dottie" Underwood (portrayed by Bridget Regan) is a Russian sleeper agent disguised as a small-town girl from Iowa who moves next door to Carter.
 She reveals her true allegiance in an attempt to capture Carter, and later escapes after being defeated in a fight with the latter.
 Dottie resurfaces in an attempt to raid a bank account, only to be stopped by Carter and the SSR.
-She is taken into FBI custody, until Carter breaks her out to help her defeat Whitney Frost.
+She is taken into FBI custody until Carter breaks her out to help her defeat Whitney Frost.

-Underwood was created to give Carter a "strong female antagonist", and Butters noted that "we said, wouldn’t it be great to have one of those people who is living right there with her be actually a bad guy?"
+Underwood was created to give Carter a "strong female antagonist", and Butters noted that "we said, wouldn't it be great to have one of those people who is living right there with her be actually a bad guy?"
 In late January 2015, Butters and Fazekas revealed that Underwood is a product of the precursor to the Black Widow program.
-Regan did not know the character was a Black Widow when auditioning, but quickly learned after being cast, as the showrunners wanted her to change her then current red hair, in order to avoid being "a tip to the audience, because of Natasha [Romanoff].
-They didn’t want to imply that every Black Widow had red hair and they didn’t want the audience to see it coming."
-Regan trained with a Tae Kwan Do expert and studied Scarlett Johansson's Black Widow choreography from the films in preparation for the character's fight scenes, while Ottobre-Melton referenced her Black Widow status by using the colors red and black.
+Regan did not know the character was a Black Widow when auditioning, but quickly learned after being cast, as the showrunners wanted her to change her then current red hair, order to avoid being "a tip to the audience, because of Natasha [Romanoff].
+They didn't want to imply that every Black Widow had red hair and they didn't want the audience to see it coming."
+Regan trained with a Taekwondo expert and studied Scarlett Johansson's Black Widow choreography from the films in preparation for the character's fight scenes, while Ottobre-Melton referenced her Black Widow status by using the colors red and black.
 Underwood's initial "small-town girl from Iowa" persona was based on Judy Garland's Dorothy Gale from The Wizard of Oz.

-Butters and Fazekas stated that Underwood "doesn’t quite understand what it’s like to be a normal woman" after her upbringing in the program, and is intrigued by Carter.
-Regan elaborated that "she’s never seen anyone like [Carter] before and she’s never been beaten before.
-There’s this competitive but playful obsession with her" which is seen with Underwood's "flirtation" and "feminine prowess".
+Butters and Fazekas stated that Underwood "doesn't quite understand what it's like to be a normal woman" after her upbringing in the program, and is intrigued by Carter.
+Regan elaborated that "she's never seen anyone like [Carter] before and she's never been beaten before.
+There's this competitive but playful obsession with her" which is seen with Underwood's "flirtation" and "feminine prowess".
 Regan continued, "She knows that to be on top she has to beat Peggy ...
 So Dottie does want to get under her skin.
 She tries to make her feel uncomfortable and that might be with a look or a glance or what she says."
 Atwell said, "Peggy has male baddies that she fights, but to have someone who is physically her equal—she's a Black Widow, incredibly capable and very smart—I think that shows some balance for Peggy, like a flip side of the same coin."
-After Carter defeats Underwood and Leviathan in the first season, Underwood becomes "a lone wolf ... she’s a woman without a country right now, but she is more involved in the [overarching] case" for the second season than it initially appears.
+After Carter defeats Underwood and Leviathan in the first season, Underwood becomes "a lone wolf ... she's a woman without a country right now, but she is more involved in the [overarching] case" for the second season than it initially appears.